What is customer experience? And how to deliver great CX

 “Customer experience is how a customer feels about the sum of their interactions with a business,” said Dave Dyson, Sr. Customer Service Evangelist, Zendesk.
 “It involves every way a customer interacts with a company, at all stages of the customer journey—including the marketing materials they see before they become a customer, the sales experience, the quality of the product or service itself, and the customer service they receive post-purchase.”

-What does the customer experience encompass?
+What makes up the customer experience?

 Nowadays customers have more ways to interact with businesses and experience them than ever before.
 This includes: